arsencloud/qwen-dot-net-sample/readme.md

 1. Open the project in your preferred C# IDE (e.g., Visual Studio, Visual Studio Code).

-2. Configure the Alibaba Cloud credentials and Model Studio settings in the `appsettings.json` file:
+2. Configure and set your DashScope API Key to `program.cs` file:

     ```
     string apiKey = "CHANGE YOUR DASHSCOPE API KEY HERE";